Understanding Your Aid

 Federal Pell and SEOG

-Federal Pell and SEOG (Supplemental Educational Opportunity Grant) are forms of need-based assistance offered by the U.S Department of Education that do not have to be repaid.
-For more information please visit our Federal Pell and SEOG webpage or visit Federal Student Aid.
-Along the top of the page select ‘Types of Aid.’
-A drop down menu will appear; under ‘Grants and Scholarships’ select Pell and SEOG.
+Federal Pell and SEOG (Supplemental Educational Opportunity Grant) are forms of need-based assistance offered by the U.S. Department of Education that do not have to be repaid.
+For more information please visit our Federal Pell and SEOG webpage or visit the Type of Grant section within the Federal Student Aid site.

 Federal Work Study (FWS)